-Among his honors in Portugal are the Prémio de Composição Lopes-Graça (1995, for Quarteto de Cordas), the Prémio Revelação Ribeiro da Fonte from the Ministério da Cultura (2000, for his recent works) and the Prémio de Composição Cláudio Carneyro (2000, for ...a Terra Fértil).
-Among his honors in the UK are the Edward Hecht (1997), Mosco Carner (1998), Battison Haynes (1998), Howard Carr Memorial (1998), and Charles Lucas (1999) prizes, all from the Royal Academy of Music.
+Among his honours are the Prémio de Composição Lopes-Graça (1995, for Quarteto de Cordas), First Prize in the competition of the Galliard Ensemble (1999, for Autumn Wind), the Prémio Revelação Ribeiro da Fonte from the Ministério da Cultura (2000, for his recent works), and the Prémio de Composição Cláudio Carneyro (2000, for ...a Terra Fértil).
+His music has been performed in Australia, Canada, Croatia, France, Germany, Hungary, Ireland, Italy, New Zealand, Portugal, Slovenia, South Korea, the UK, and the USA, including once at the ISCM World Music Days in Ljubljana (2003).

 SELECT LIST OF WORKS

 Solonely (dance music, choreography by David Fielding), double bass, live electronics, 2002

 Imaginary Dancescape – a melodrumming after Cocteau (text by Jean Cocteau), baritone, 5 percussion, 2003

 Evil Machines (music-theatre work, text by Terry Jones), 2008

 Paint Me (chamber opera, libretto by Stephen Plaice), 2010

 Antípoda, small orchestra (15 players), 1999–2000

 Invenção sobre Paisagem, small orchestra (15 players), 2001